dmark/oauth2-in-action-golang/README.md

 1. The directory structure for each exercise has changed as follows: within each exercise directory, each of the actors (the client, the authorization server, and the resource server) have their own sub-directories, and each actor's HTML template file is stored in a `files/` directory therein.
 1. In place of Express.js, we will use the standard library's `net/http` package.
 1. In place of Underscore.js and Consolidate.js, we will use the the standard library's `html/template` package and other built-in functionality.
+1. The template files for the sample code from Appendix A have been converted to use `html/template` syntax.
+1. The code for the OAuth client in Go is complete.
+Running the client `main.go` results in the same user experience as the original JavaScript.

 I've also added a Taskfile.yml so you can launch each exercise with a single `task` (modern-day `make` for old people like me) command.
 E.g.,